Recordkeeping is the process of recording transactions and events in an accounting system.

 Records are to be saved in case of replacement for domestic items and the nature of those items.
 A deduction is available on a like-for-like basis.

 Allow relief for expenses incurred while the property islet.
 Relief is also available for expenses that relate to the property rental business.
-Which incur in the seven years prior to the start of the business.
-Relief is on the same basis as for expenses that incur after the start of the property rental business; expenses deduct as long as they incur wholly and exclusively for the purposes of the property rental business.
-Capital expenditure treat’s in accordance with rules applying to the chosen basis of accounts preparation.
+Which is incurred in the seven years before the start of the business.
+Relief is on the same basis as for expenses that incur after the start of the property rental business; expenses are deducted as long as they incur wholly and exclusively for the property rental business.
+Capital expenditure is treated under rules applying to the chosen basis of accounts preparation.

 Relief is available under the pre-trading rules, as long as:

-• The expenditure that incurs within a period of seven years before the date on which the rental business started
+- The expenditure that is incurred within seven years before the date on which the rental business started

-• The expenditure will allow as a deduction has it incur after the rental business starts
+- The expenditure will be allowed as a deduction has it is incurred after the rental business starts

 Relief

-Relief is by treating the expenses as if they incur on the first day of the property rental business.
+Relief is by treating the expenses as if they are incurred on the first day of the property rental business.

 Expenses incurred in getting a property ready to let can be significant.
-It is important that accurate records keep all expenditures incurred wholly and exclusively for the purposes of the let from the outset that no one is overlooking the valuable deductions.
+Accurate records must keep all expenditures incurred wholly and exclusively for the let from the outset so that no one is overlooking the valuable deductions.

 Additional Notes: ITTOIA 2005, s.
 57; CTA 2009, s.
 61.